-Plastic bucket traps (Figure 3) with species-specific pheromone lures were placed for Old World bollworm, (Helicoverpa armigera) and Silver Y moth (Autographa gamma) at 137 sites in 28 counties.
-Each site had a trap set for both insects and were placed at a minimum of 65 feet apart along field edges.
-Traps were checked and lures refreshed mid-season.
-Trap samples were screened and specimens that could not be eliminated as target species were submitted to the MDA Laboratory Services Division.
+Plastic bucket traps (Figure 5) with species-specific pheromone lures were placed for Old World bollworm (Helicoverpa armigera) and Silver Y moth (Autographa gamma) at 126 sites in 29 counties.
+Each site had a trap set for both insects, and the traps were placed at least 65 feet apart along field edges.
+Traps were checked, and lures were refreshed midseason.
+Trap samples were screened, and specimens that could not be eliminated as target species were submitted to the MDA Laboratory Services Division.
 Specimens that could not be eliminated as suspects by the MDA were submitted to the USDA for final identification.
-No target pests were found in 2023.
+No target pests were found in 2024.

-Figure 3.
-Plastic bucket trap hanging next to corn field.
+Figure 5: Plastic bucket trap hanging next to corn field.